Free Initial Consultation

 • You may have one non-violent felony conviction expunged.

-• You must wait 10 years after a non-violent felony conviction to apply for expungement.
+• You must wait ten years after a non-violent felony conviction to apply for expungement.

-• You may have one non-violent misdemeanor conviction expunged.
-There are exceptions when you may have more than one expunged, which are defined under North Carolina’s First Step Act discussed above.
+• You may have one non-violent misdemeanor conviction expunged, but there are exceptions when you may have more than one expunged.
+Exceptions are defined under North Carolina’s First Step Act.

-• Your waiting period does not start until you complete your sentence, which includes successfully completing probation.
+• Before applying for expungement, you must wait five years after a non-violent misdemeanor conviction.
+The waiting period does not start until you complete your sentence; this includes probation.

-• To expunge a conviction, you must provide a number of documents, such as having two witness affidavits declaring you have a good moral character.
+To expunge a conviction, you must provide several documents, including a petition form for each type of expunction.
+Some cases may require additional documents, such as witness affidavits declaring you have a good moral character.

-• You can’t expunge a violent misdemeanor, violent felony, and certain drug crime convictions.
+• Violent misdemeanors, violent felonies, and certain drug crime convictions.

 • You might not be able to have a conviction sealed if you’ve been convicted of a separate felony offense, whether before or after the conviction you are seeking to expunge.